Joe Johnson (basketball)

 Joe Marcus Johnson (born June 29, 1981) is an American former professional basketball player.
-Nicknamed "Iso Joe", he played high school basketball for Little Rock Central High School and college basketball for the Arkansas Razorbacks.
+Nicknamed "Iso Joe", he played college basketball for the Arkansas Razorbacks.
 After two years with Arkansas, he declared for the 2001 NBA draft where he was drafted 10th overall by the Boston Celtics.

-Johnson is a seven-time NBA All-Star and has also played for the Phoenix Suns, Atlanta Hawks, Brooklyn Nets, Miami Heat, Utah Jazz and Houston Rockets, while having also represented the United States national team.
+Johnson was a seven-time NBA All-Star and also played for the Phoenix Suns, Atlanta Hawks, Brooklyn Nets, Miami Heat, Utah Jazz and Houston Rockets, while also representing the United States national team.
 While playing for the Hawks, he earned the nickname "Iso Joe" for his skills on isolation plays.
-He is one of 50 NBA players to score 20,000 career points.
+He is one of 52 NBA players to score 20,000 career points.
+At the time of his retirement, Johnson was the last active player in the NBA to have shared the court with Michael Jordan.